banjo/utils/README.md

 #### merge

 > Deeply merges two or more objects.
 The last object in the arguments list overwrites previous values.
 No mutation.
+Arrays are overwritten.
 Uses the `deepmerge` library.

 ```ts
 const obj1 = { a: 1 };